-- check your blood glucose level before and during exercise – this'll help you work out the effects of different exercise on your blood glucose and what changes to your food or insulin might help
+- check your blood glucose level before and during exercise – this will help you work out the effects of different exercise on your blood glucose and what changes to your food or insulin might help

 - record your blood glucose levels and what you eat when you exercise – share this with your diabetes team to help find what works for you

-- check your blood glucose levels regularly after exercise - they can drop up to 16 hours after exercise – you may need to take extra carbohydrate or a lower dose of insulin before bed
+- check your blood glucose levels regularly after exercise - they can drop up to 16 hours after exercise, so you may need to take extra carbohydrate or a lower dose of insulin before bed

-- if you exercise, it's likely you'll need extra carbohydrate to prevent hypos
+- if you exercise, it is likely you'll need extra carbohydrate to prevent hypos

 - drink plenty of water while you exercise